ngzh/evil-fcitx.el/README.md

 ### Mode-line tag:

-There is an automatically added mode-line-tag, right next to evil-mode-line-tag(<N> <I>) if you never touched the position of evil-mode-line-tag.
+There is an automatically added mode-line-tag, right next to evil-mode-line-tag(the <N> <I> stuff).

 ## TODOs

 The script would grow as using it.
 I wish it could be a Emacs front-end of Fcitx someday.

+* __DONE__ Adding a mode-line tag automatically
 * State record for every single buffer
-* Adding the mode-line indicator automatically(DONE)
-* Support search non-ASCII char/string in normal state. i.e."f 中", "t 文", "/ にほんご" ..* Support more than two languages.
+* Support search non-ASCII char/string in normal state. i.e."f 中", "t 文", "/ にほんご" ..* Support more than two languages other than English.